yangxikun/monitor-man-distribute/README.md

 * REDIS_DB
 * TIMEZONE: see `/usr/share/zoneinfo/`(docker only)
 * LOG_LEVEL: default debug, see [log4js](https://www.npmjs.com/package/log4js)
-* IDC: the environment variable used by monitor-man to distinguish different data center(the environment var name is custom)
+* IDC: the environment variable used by monitor-man to distinguish different data center(the env var name is custom)

 ## Doc
 see [Wiki](https://github.com/yangxikun/monitor-man-distribute/wiki)